livioivil/TextWiller/README.md

 # TextWiller

-Collection of text mining utilities, specially devoted to the italian language.
+Collection of text mining utilities, specially devoted to the Italian language.

 * * *